2011 Malawian protests

 The 2011 Malawi protests were protests aimed at winning political and economic reforms or concessions from the government of Malawi.
 On 20 July, Malawian organisations protested against perceived poor economic management and poor governance by President Bingu wa Mutharika and his Democratic Progressive Party.
 After the first two days of protests, 18 deaths, 98 serious injuries and 275 arrests had been reported.
 Further demonstrations were organised on 17 August and 21 September The first protest was later cancelled due to the intervention of a UN representative in initiating a dialogue; however, the talks broke down with more protests planned for Red Wednesday through a national vigil.

 Causes

-The protesters' grievances were highlighted in a 15-page petition which included a list of 20 demands:
+The protesters' grievances were highlighted in a 15-page petition presented by a group of civil society NGOs which included a list of 20 demands: